Plustek ePhoto Z300 Review

 In our single-page test, each scanner is tasked with scanning a single sheet document on the duplex, double-sided, 600 DPI color setting.
 The lack of a duplex feature forced us to manually feed the document, resulting in a process that took 40 seconds.
 By comparison, the fastest scanners completed the task in as little as 4 seconds.

 In both of our 10-page document tests, for 600 DPI black and white simplex and duplex settings, the Plustek ePhoto Z300 completed each task in 428 seconds, and again the process required manual feeding.
-At an average page-per-minute speed of over 42 seconds, the Plustek is not a fast scanner.
+At an average 1.4 pages per minute, the Plustek is not a fast scanner.
 In fact, it's painfully slow.
 We wouldn't even consider it adequate for small tasks if you care about productivity and time.

 Software